mcraiha/WhisperDragonWPF/README.md

 # WhisperDragonWPF
 CommonSecrets compatible password/secrets manager for WPF.
-That means this will only run with desktop Windows operating systems (Windows 7, Windows 8 and Windows 10).
+That means this will only run with desktop Windows operating systems (Windows 7, Windows 8, Windows 10 and Windows 11).

 ## Status
 **Under development**